 Typical compressed file sizes in the current corpus range from about 0.1 MB to about 10 MB this equates to a range of about 0.5 to 30 MB per file when the data are uncompressed.
 In general, these files are not intended for use with interactive text editors or word processing software (though many such programs are likely to work reasonably well with these files).
 Rather, its expected that the files will be used as input to programs that are geared to dealing with data in such quantities, for filtering, conditioning, indexing, statistical summary, etc.

 - Early corpora tended to use different markup outlines (different tag sets) depending on the data source the data source structural properties were generally preserved to the extent possible (even though many elements of the delivered structure may have been meaningless for research use).

 The present corpus uses only the information structure that is common to all sources and serves a clear function: headline, dateline, and core news content (usually containing paragraphs).
 The dateline is a brief string typically found at the beginning of the first paragraph in each news story, giving the location the report is coming from, and sometimes the news service and/or date since this content is not part of the initial sentence, we separate it from the first paragraph (this was not done prior to the Gigaword corpora).

 For all of the documents in this corpus, we have applied a rudimentary (and approximate) categorization of DOC units into four distinct types.
 The classification is indicated by the type=string attribute that is included in each opening DOC tag.
 The four types are:

 The overall totals for each source are summarized below.
-Note that the Totl-MB numbers show the amount of data when the files are uncompressed (i.e. approximately 15 gigabytes, total) the Gzip-MB column shows totals for compressed file sizes as stored on the DVD-ROM the K-wrds numbers are simply the number of white space-separated tokens (of all types) after all SGML tags are eliminated.
+Note that the Totl-MB numbers show the amount of data when the files are uncompressed (i.e. approximately 15 gigabytes, total) the Gzip-MB column shows totals for compressed file sizes, the K-wrds numbers are simply the number of white space-separated tokens (of all types) after all SGML tags are eliminated.